dmulligan/dmulligan.github.io/_posts/2013-06-27-Moving-to-a-new-computer.md

 Import those saved sessions back into your new computer by:

-1. Copy the file to your new computer
+1. Copy the file to your new computer.
 2. Right click on the file and select 'Merge'.

-Now all of your Putty's settings have been added to your new computer's registory.
+Now all of your Putty session settings are on your new computer.

 Fonts
 -----
-I had to Download, extract, select, right click, install each of the following:
+Adding my prefered open source fonts, I had to download, extract, select, right click, install each of the following:

 - [Android Droid](https://github.com/android/platform_frameworks_base/tree/master/data/fonts)
 - [Android Roboto](https://github.com/android/platform_frameworks_base/tree/master/data/fonts)